 Limb CJ, Francis HW, Niparko JK.
 Cochlear implantation.
-In: Flint PW, Haughey BH, Lund LJ, et al, eds.
+In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head & Neck Surgery.
 6th ed.
-Philadelphia, PA: Elsevier Mosby; 2015:chap 160.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 160.

 Review Date 4/20/2015

-Updated by: Sumana Jothi MD, Otolaryngology-head and neck surgery, airway, voice, and swallowing disorders, clinical instructor UCSF Otolaryngology, NCHCS VA, SFVA, San Francisco, CA. Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Updated by: Sumana Jothi MD, otolaryngology-head and neck surgery, airway, voice, and swallowing disorders, clinical instructor UCSF Otolaryngology, NCHCS VA, SFVA, San Francisco, CA. Review provided by VeriMed Healthcare Network.
+Internal review and update on 08/05/2016 by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.